MasoodFallahpoor/Demolisher/README.md

 ```
 - You need JDK/JRE 8 to run Demolisher.
 - The path to *java* command should be in your PATH environment variable or you should provide the full path of java command in order to run Demolisher.
-- If the path of directory or file names contain space then they should be surrounded with either single or double quotes like:
+- If the path of directory or file names contain space then they should be surrounded with double quotes like:
 ```
 java -jar demolisher "C:\Program Files\project" "file 1.txt" "file 2.txt"
 ```
-- File names should be entered with their extensions, otherwise Demolisher will not delete them.
+- File names could be entered with or without extension.
+When file name has extension then only files with that exact name and extension are deleted.
+When no extension is entered then all files with specified name are deleted regardless of their extension.

 License
 --------